Ebola vaccine from GSK to begin U.S. clinical trials within weeks-sources

 Called the "Fill Finish Manufacturing Network," it complements the CIADMs and comprises Cook Pharmica in Bloomington, Indiana; DSM Pharmaceuticals in Greenville, North Carolina; JHP Pharmaceuticals in Rochester, Michigan; and Nanotherapeutics in Alachua, Florida.

-The trials being announced on Thursday would enroll healthy volunteers in the United States with the goal of determining whether the vaccine is safe and whether it provokes a protective immune response.
+The trials being announced on Thursday would enrol healthy volunteers in the United States with the goal of determining whether the vaccine is safe and whether it provokes a protective immune response.

 The GSK vaccine consists of a common cold virus, called an adenovirus, that has been engineered to carry two genes of the Ebola virus.
 Animal testing has shown that when the adenovirus infects cells the Ebola genes produce harmless proteins that stimulate the immune system to produce antibodies to Ebola.